Ralston Crawford: Early life

 He was born on September 5, 1906, in St. Catharines, Ontario, and spent his childhood in Buffalo, New York.

 He studied art beginning in 1927 in California at the Otis Art Institute.
-After working at the Walt Disney Studio, he returned to the eastern U.S. for further study at the Pennsylvania Academy of the Fine Arts, and at the Barnes Foundation, where he was exposed to the art of Picasso and Matisse.
-In 1934, he had his first one-man showing at the Maryland Institute College of Art.
+After working at the Walt Disney Studio in Hollywood, California, he relocated to further study art at the Pennsylvania Academy of the Fine Arts, and at the Barnes Foundation in Philadelphia.
+It was there he was exposed to the art of Picasso and Matisse.
+After traveling to Paris, Crawford enrolled at the Académie Colarossi in 1932, followed by time spent at the Académie Scandinave a year later.